pedroscampoy/iisgm-bioinfo-test/README.md

 ### Iteration 2 | Extract relevant information from parsed VCF

-*M. tuberculosis* in an haployd organism but those were called (variant calling step) as diploid, hence you will see the usual diploid genotyping (0/0, 0/1, 1/1).
+*M. tuberculosis* in a haployd organism but those were called (variant calling step) as diploid, hence you will see the usual diploid genotyping (0/0, 0/1, 1/1).

-With the correct information analysed, filter the SNPs actualy present on each sample, this can be a different function.
+With the correct information analysed, filter the SNPs actually present on each sample, this can be a different function.

 ### Iteration 3 | Combine SNP presence into a presence matrix

-Merge estracted information into a matrix to keep track of relecant info such as:
+Merge extracted information into a matrix to keep track of relevant info such as:
 - sample name
 - Position
 - Mutation (Reference allele and Alternate allele)